ckeditor/ckeditor4/tests/plugins/cloudservices/manual/errors.md

 1. Open web inspector.
 1. Click `Test undefinded URL` button.

-In console we should have information about error with code `cloudservices-url-error`.
+In console we should have information about error with code `cloudservices-no-url`.

 1. Click `Test undefinded TOKEN` button.

-In console we should have information about error with code `cloudservices-token-error`.
+In console we should have information about error with code `cloudservices-no-token`.